derjasper/blue.frontend/public_html/docs/source/api/container.rst

       Alignment should work with each positioning model and independent from the size (it will work with width or height set to ``auto``, too).
+      Note that relative positioned elements may be aligned unexpected.
+In those cases use the absolute positioning model.

       .. describe:: left